 In this guide, we want to highlight another important protection for religious employees in the workplace-the right to request a religious accommodation.
 Title VII requires that employers grant reasonable religious accommodation requests unless doing so would cause an undue hardship on the business.
-[4] Undue hardship is currently defined as more than a de minimis cost to employers.
+[4] Undue hardship is defined as substantial increased costs in the overall context of an employer's business.
 [5] You have the right to ask for a religious accommodation when you may be called to do something on the job that violates your sincerely-held religious beliefs.

-Traditionally, religious accommodation requests have been made by religious employees who cannot work on one day of the week in order to observe Sabbath or Shabbat or who require a modification to a grooming policy in order to wear a yarmulke, cross necklace, or hijab.
-[6] Some employers mistakenly believe that religious accommodations need be granted only for these kinds of requests.
+Traditionally, religious accommodation requests have been used for religious employees who cannot work on one day of the week in order to observe Sabbath or Shabbat or who require a modification to a grooming policy in order to wear a yarmulke, beard, or hijab.
+[6] Some employers mistakenly believe that religious accommodations only include these kinds of requests.
 However, Title VII defines "religion" broadly to include all aspects of religious observance and belief.
 [7] Religious accommodations have been provided in a variety of circumstances.
 For instance, pharmacies have accommodated Christian/Catholic pharmacists who objected to dispensing abortifacient drugs by rearranging shifts.
 [8]

-Increasingly, employers are putting in place gender and sexuality policies that conflict with some employees' religious beliefs.
+Increasingly, employers are putting in place policies with respect to issues of gender and sexuality that conflict with some religious employees' beliefs on these issues.
 Religious employees may wonder what their rights are in these circumstances.
 The next sections look at a few such scenarios.